open-sdr/openwifi/doc/app_notes/inject_80211.md

 Ping and Iperf are well established performance measurement tools.
 However, using such tools to measure 802.11 PHY performance can be misleading, simply because they touch multiple layers in the network stack.

-Luckily, the mac80211 Linux subsystem provides packet injection functionality and it allows us to have finer control over physical layer testing.
+Luckily, the mac80211 Linux subsystem provides packet injection functionality when the NIC is in the monitor mode and it allows us to have finer control over physical layer testing.

 To this end, we have adapted a [packetspammer](https://github.com/gnychis/packetspammer) application originally written by Andy Green <andy@warmcat.com> and maintained by George Nychis <gnychis@gmail.com>.